Kawasaki Vulcan 1500 Problems & Solutions: Vulcan 1500

 Failure Of The Oil Gear Pump

-Vulcans produced from 1987-2005 came to the market with a plastic oil pump gear.
+Vulcans produced from 1987 to 2005 came to the market with plastic oil pump gear.
 The latter models had metal oil gear pumps as a replacement.
 Thus, models like Vulcans Classic, Nomad, and Tourer tended to oil gear failure.
 Typically, the problem becomes evident when the rider has ridden the bike for 4000-15000 miles.

 Possible Solution